 If you’re a fan of the classic refreshing Mexican Horchata drink made with cinnamon, vanilla, white rice and sugar, and you’d use those flavors in just about anything from an Horchata Smoothie to fluffy Rice Pancakes, this Horchata-inspired Ice Cream is going to be your new favorite.
 Horchata is a rice-based drink typically served on special occasions and holidays in Mexican cultures, so this new twist on your favorite drink is perfect for anything from cooling down on a hot day to serving it up for family and friends at your next special occasion.

 Although the process might involve a bit of time and dedication, turn it into a family fun activity and get your family involved in the process with you!
 Fill an afternoon at home with a fun and memorable activity fun for both kids and adults alike.
+Start with Mexican Rice and Beans and finish with a tasty ice cream dessert.

 If you do not have an ice cream maker, use two double-lock zip-up bags instead!
 We’ll show you how it’s done.
 In one bag, fill ⅔ of the way full with your mixture that you would place into the ice cream maker and seal securely!